rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/CdmSnapshot.md

   - Active Directory specific metadata for the snapshot.
 Null if snapshot is not of a domain controller.
 - postgresDbClusterAppMetadata: KosmosWorkloadAppMetadata
   - PostgreSQL Database Cluster-specific metadata.
 Null if the snapshot is not of a PostgreSQL Database Cluster.
+- mysqldbInstanceAppMetadata: KosmosWorkloadAppMetadata
+  - MySQL instance-specific metadata.
+Null if the snapshot is not of a MySQL Instance.
 - fileCount: System.Int64
   - Number of files in the snapshot.
 - pendingSnapshotDeletion: PendingSnapshotDeletion